Search Knowledge Base by Keyword

 Configuring the mirroring to Syslog

-Once the Syslog connection is setup you have to configure it as a mirroring connection by following the below instructions:
+Once the Syslog connection is set up, you have to configure the plugin to mirror the logs to the newly configured connection by following the below instructions:

-- Click on DB/Archive/Mirror in the plugin menu.
+- Click on Integrations in the plugin menu.

 - Navigate to the Mirroring tab and click the Setup an Activity Log Mirror button.